ouahibmahboub/angular-interview-questions/README.md

     2. The declarations option is used to define components in the respective module.
     3. The bootstrap option tells Angular which Component to bootstrap in the application.
     4. The providers option is used to configure a set of injectable objects that are available in the injector of this module.
     5. The entryComponents option is a set of components dynamically loaded into the view.
+    (:star::star::star:**HIB**: The entryComponents are only loaded dynamically and are never referenced in the component template.
+It refers to the array of components that are not found in HTML, instead are added by the ComponentFactoryResolver).

   **[⬆ Back to Top](#table-of-contents)**